uktrade/data-hub-api/changelog/README.rst

 * ``feature``: new features or changes.
 * ``bugfix``: fixes a bug.
-* ``removal``: feature deprecation or removal.
+* ``removal``: removal of deprecated feature.
 API related news should also have an equivalent .api entry.
-  Include upcoming changes when possible.
+* ``deprecation``: feature deprecation.
+API related news should also have an equivalent .api entry.
+Include an earliest date for the actual removal of the feature when possible, and details of any other relevant upcoming changes.
 * ``internal``: internal changes e.g. dependencies updated, test data updated etc.
 * ``api``: any changes to the API.
-Removal/deprecations should also have an equivalent .removal entry.
+Removals and deprecations should also have an equivalent .removal or .deprecation entry.
   Include upcoming changes when possible.
 * ``db``: any changes to the database schema.